 Sao Miguel Holidays

-The relatively undiscovered north-east coast offers spectacularly high cliffs, miles of forests and woodlands, flower covered fields and mountains that seemingly stretch out into the sea.
-Tour the spa town of Furnas, one of the largest thermal water sources in the world, and marvel at its awe-inspiring lake bordered by bright pink azalea.
-Home to a thirty acre botanical garden, enjoy fresh sweet scents from an abundance of flora and fauna.
+, one of the largest thermal water sources in the world, and marvel at its awe-inspiring lake bordered by bright pink azalea.
+Home to a thirty acre botanical garden, it boasts fresh sweet scents from an abundance of flora and fauna.
 Travel south of Sao Miguel and discover the municipalities of Vila Franca do Campo and Lagoa - mountainous, agricultural areas with vast black cliffs that disappear into the ocean.
 Enjoy fresh pineapples, bananas and oranges that are cultivated here.

-Further out to sea, enjoy spotting one of over twenty species of whales that are resident or migrate to the cool waters of the Atlantic.
-Swim with dolphins in their natural habitat or try your hand at some deep sea fishing.
+Further out to sea, enjoy spotting one of over twenty species of whales that are resident in or migrate to the cool waters of the Atlantic.

 Latest Blog Posts